Skip to main content

 Regulation: Article 127 LIS

-When the sum of the withholdings, deposits on account and installment payments of the Corporate Tax is greater than the amount of the fee resulting from the self-assessment, the Tax Administration will carry out, if applicable, provisional settlement within 6 months following at the end of the period established for the presentation of the declaration.
+When the sum of the withholdings, payments on account and fractional payments of Corporate Tax is greater than the amount of the fee resulting from the self-assessment, the tax authorities will, if applicable, carry out a provisional settlement within 6 months following end of the period established for filing the declaration.

-If the declaration had been submitted after the deadline, the 6 months referred to in the previous paragraph will be counted from the date of its presentation.
+If the declaration has been submitted late, the 6 months referred to in the previous paragraph will be computed from the date of submission.

-When the self-assessment carried out by the taxpayer or, where applicable, the provisional liquidation results in a amount to be returned (in the latter case it will not coincide with the amount self-assessed by the taxpayer), the The Tax Administration will proceed to return said amount ex officio, without prejudice to the practice of subsequent settlements, provisional or definitive, that may be appropriate.
+When the self-assessment made by the taxpayer or, where applicable, the provisional settlement results in a amount to be refunded (in the latter case it will not coincide with the amount self-assessed by the taxpayer), the tax authorities will proceed to refund said amount ex officio, without prejudice to the practice of subsequent settlements, provisional or definitive, as appropriate.

-If the provisional liquidation has not been carried out within the period of the aforementioned 6 months , the Tax Administration will proceed to return ex officio the excess of the liquidated quota, without prejudice to the practice of the subsequent provisional or definitive settlements that may be appropriate.
+If the provisional settlement has not been carried out within the period of 6 months previously mentioned , the tax authorities will proceed to automatically return the excess of the settled quota, without prejudice to the practice of subsequent provisional or definitive settlements that may be appropriate.

-If after the 6-month period the Tax Administration does not order payment of the refund for reasons attributable to it, it must apply the late payment interest regulated in Article 26.6 of Law 58/2003, of December 17, General Tax, from the end of the aforementioned six-month period until the date on which payment of the refund is ordered, without the taxpayer needing to claim it.
+If after the 6-month period the tax authority does not order payment of the refund for reasons attributable to it, it must apply to the amount pending refund, the late payment interest regulated in article 26.6 of Law 58/2003, of December 17, General Tax Law, from the end of the aforementioned six-month period until the date on which payment of the refund is ordered, without the taxpayer needing to claim it.

 Remember: